Honestly! I didn't know if I should name this delicacy “Oh My Lans Ketchup!”, “Mercy Sakes Ketchup!”, or “You Are Never Going to Believe It Ketchup!”.

 Enjoy the taste and tang of summer year round with this lacto-fermented treat!
 Your gut will thank you… as will each of your friends and family members! 🙂

 Lacto-Fermented Homemade Ketchup

-- 1/4 teaspoon mustard powder (could probably use a prepared Dijon mustard if you don't have powder)
+- 1/4 teaspoon ground mustard powder could probably use a prepared Dijon mustard if you don't have powder

-- 1/4 to 1/3 cup maple syrup or honey (you could even add a bit of molasses)
+- 1/4 to 1/3 cup maple syrup or honey or molasses

 Do you make your own homemade ketchup?
 Will you try lacto-fermenting it next time?